aeldelaney/crick-crack-the-krakens-back/README.md

   - For puzzles, we intend to have animations for things like key insertion into a door, typing on keypads, etc.
   - Some interactable objects create noise
 - The player has a flashlight at the start that they can use to illuminate the base
-  - The player will use the `i` key to turn on/off the flashlight
+  - The player will use `right click` to turn on/off the flashlight
   - Turning the flashlight on and off creates noise
   - The flashlight has a rechargeable battery that runs out, so the player must return to base periodically to recharge
 - There is a sound meter to display how loud the player is being relative to the envrionment